vanetix/grunt-includes/Readme.md

 Default: `/^(\s*)include\s+"(\S+)"\s*$/`
 Matches: `include "some/file.html"`

+#### includePath
+Type: `String`
+Default: ``

+Indicates the path to use when looking for included files.
+Instead of using relative path in the include statements, use includePath as base directory.

 Sets the regular expression used to find *include* statements.

 A regex group is used to identify the important parts of the include statement.
 When constructing your own regex, it can contain up to two groups (denoted by parentheses `()` in the regular expression):